MatMia/grafana-agent-test/README.md

 # This project consists of 4 modules:

 * test-app:
     Sample, simple Spring Boot application, which exposes prometheus metrics under 'localhost:8080/actuator/prometheus'.
-It needs to be run locally using *mvn run*.
+It needs to be run locally using *mvn*.

 * prometheus-remote-write-receiver:
     Prometheus instance with remote-write-receiver flag enabled.
 It expose endpoint, which is used by grafana agent to push metrics into.